 }

-// MARK: - Swift Testing integration
+// MARK: - Swift Testing Integration

-struct BookTaggingEvaluationTests {
+struct BookTaggingTests {

 let evaluation = BookTaggingEvaluation()

-func tagCountMeetsQualityBar(_ bundle: EvaluationResultsBundle) async throws {
+func tagCountQuality(results: EvaluationResultsBundle<BookTags>) async throws {

-let tagCountRate = bundle.aggregateValue(forMetric: "TagCountPassRate")
+let passRate = results.aggregateValue(named: "TagCountPassRate") ??
+0.0

-#expect(tagCountRate >= 0.8, "TagCount pass rate \(tagCountRate) is below the 80% threshold")
+#expect(passRate >= 0.80, "TagCount pass rate \(passRate) is below the 0.80 optimization target")

 }